Work & Projects

 Tracking movies I watched is something I started doing in 2015, as part of a general move to track many things I do.
 In early 2018, a idea germinated to also do something with that data.

-I made a small proof-of-concept to prove a theory to myself: I thought I watched movies in intermittent sprees, and then didn't watch any for a long time in between.
-That project didn't take long, and I answered my question.
-In 2019, I believed more could be done with this data: a full-fledged visualization with movie posters, together with recommendation form.
+I made a small proof-of-concept visualization to prove a theory to myself: I thought I watched movies in intermittent sprees, and then didn't watch any for a long time in between.
+The visualization answered my question positively.
+In 2019, I believed more could be done with this data: a full-fledged visualization with movie posters, together with a recommendation form.

 You can read the full story of the creation of this visualization in [the article from 2019](/articles/movieviz/).